2011 Kiribati parliamentary election: Women in politics

+Campaign

 There are four parties in Kiribati: Pillars of Truth, United Coalition Party, Karikirakean Tei-Kiribati, and Maurin Kiribati Party.
 Out of the island's approximately 104,000 residents, 40,000 are registered to vote.
 The Pillars of Truth Party was the first party to form and rule after Kiribati's independence in 1979, and thus enjoys the most name recognition and the most votes of any party.
 The United Coalition Party formed from a group of independents and has become the main opposition to the Pillars of Truth.
 Though political parties exist, they tend to be loosely organized and lack fixed ideologies or formal platforms.
 Geography, tribal ties, personal loyalties, and relative climate change impact have a larger say in political ideology than any one party.

-On the first election day on October 21, 2011, 22 candidates secured the required 50% of valid votes to be elected in the first round.
-Candidates elected in the first round included the caretaker President Tong, former President Tito, and outgoing Deputy Speaker of Parliament, Ms. Teima Onorio.
+On the first election day on 21 October 22 candidates secured the required 50% of valid votes to be elected in the first round.
+Candidates elected in the first round included the caretaker President Tong, former President Tito, and outgoing Deputy Speaker of Parliament, Teima Onorio.
 Elections were postponed in two atolls due to the late arrival of ballots.
-In the second round of the election on October 28, 2011, 21 more candidates were elected, bringing the total elected by the end of the second round to 43.
+In the second round of the election on 28 October 21 more candidates were elected, bringing the total elected by the end of the second round to 43.
 In an unprecedented election, Kiribati had to hold a third round of elections on November 3, 2011 due to a tie in one district.

 There were concerns that people would not vote.
 Officials told the media that voter participation was low, which caused officials to do a tour of the country and advocate for people to vote.
 Official voter turnout rates are unavailable for all the constituencies of Kiribati.